 minα,β,γ-1NiNyi×αj+βxiPF+γxiEM+dj-log1+eαj+βxiPF+γxiEM+dj+λk=1pβk+|γk|

-The exact value of λ is usually determined by k-fold cross validation.16 Lambda value that minimizes the cross validation error (i.e. mean squared error for the continuous outcome and misclassification rate for binary outcome) is selected.
+The exact value of λ is usually determined by k-fold cross validation.16 The λ value that minimizes the cross validation error (i.e. mean squared error for the continuous outcome and misclassification rate for binary outcome) is selected.
 For the purpose of IPD MA, one could use LASSO naively, i.e. not accounting for the clustering of patients in the different studies.
 In classical LASSO, no simple formula for standard errors exists.
 Calculating standard error using bootstrap has been suggested6, but there doesn’t seem to be a consensus on whether the method is statistically valid.17

 Generalized linear mixed effects model using LASSO (GLMM-LASSO)

 This method directly generalizes the naïve LASSO.
 Here we account for the clustering of patients within studies and assume random effects structure on the treatment effect.
 This approach fits a generalized linear mixed model including an L1-penality term that enforces variable selection and shrinkage.
-Optimal lambda value can be chosen based on the cross validation error similarly to the naïve LASSO.9 One approach to fit GLMM is through penalized quasi-likelihood (PQL), suggested by Breslow and Clayton (1993).18 Then, for given heterogeneity τ2, the objective to minimize
+The optimal λ value can be chosen based on the cross validation error similarly to the naïve LASSO.9 One approach to fit GLMM is through penalized quasi-likelihood, suggested by Breslow and Clayton (1993).18 Then, for given heterogeneity τ2, the objective to minimize

 minα,β,γi=1n-log⁡(f(yi∣α,β,γ,δ,τ2))+12δ2τ2 +λk=1pβk+|γk|